bigfatwhale/orderbook/README.md

  - The Rust build has not been incorporated into the main cmake build system (yet).
 To build it we need to run cargo in the rust/ dir.

 TODO :
- - Concurrency
-   - Needs close examination to ensure throughput.
-   - Since from empirical evidence, 90% of orders are canceled, with 10% resulting in executions, one possibility might be that we cater our parallelism strategy such that most of the time multiple threads would be updating different price-level buckets.
-Occasionally, something comes in that might result in executions, then we process that individually.
  - Optimizations
    - Virtual deletes?
 Just mark orders as 'deleted' when they are filled/canceled.
 Might have complications too - need cost/benefit analysis.
 Have to dynamically track volume for each price-level across add/cancel/fill operations.
    - Navigate the VEB structure in tick-size steps instead of unit (.i.e +/- 1) steps.
 This means less memory use and faster traversal.